herodotdigital/country_codes_info/README.md

 ## Credit

 A special thank you to miguelruivo.com for his [country_codes](https://pub.dev/packages/country_codes) package.
 This package have awesome translate solution.
 And thanks to ersel for JS module [Country Code Info](https://github.com/ersel/country-code-info).
-This package almost every country for this module.
+This package contains almost every country for this module.